Harbor Commission Vice President

 Port of Long Beach, California

-Bonnie Lowenthal, named to the Long Beach Board of Harbor Commissioners in July 2017 and elected Vice President of the Board in July 2018, is a former state Assemblywoman, Long Beach City Councilwoman and Vice Mayor, and member of the Long Beach Unified School District Board.
+Bonnie Lowenthal, named to the Long Beach Board of Harbor Commissioners in July 2017 and elected Vice President of the Board in July 2018, brings a broad history of public service and deep experience in the City of Long Beach, formerly serving as a state Assemblywoman, Long Beach City Councilwoman, Vice Mayor, and member of the Long Beach Unified School District Board.

 Working with her Commission colleagues, Ms. Lowenthal provides policy direction and oversight for the most extensive capital improvement program in the Port of Long Beach’s history.
 Continuing with a $4 billion, 10-year investment program to modernize facilities and increase competitiveness for decades to come, capital projects include the nationally significant Gerald Desmond Bridge Replacement, Middle Harbor Container Terminal and other terminal developments, roadway, dock and rail improvements, effective innovations to clean and protect the environment at “The Green Port,” and more.

-Besides working with various Commission sub-committees, Ms. Lowenthal also represents the Port on national and international trade missions and serves as the Board representative or alternate to a variety of Port-related leadership organizations.
+Besides serving on various Commission sub-committees, Ms. Lowenthal also represents the Port on national and international trade missions and serves as the Board representative or alternate to a variety of Port-related leadership organizations.

 Ms. Lowenthal has spent more than half her life in Long Beach, her adopted hometown, and, in addition to her political career, has served the community as a licensed family counselor, mental health consultant and educator.

-For her service in the State Legislature, Ms. Lowenthal was named Legislator of the Year by the Year of the California Assisted Living Association, the California Association of Marriage and Family Therapists and the California Chiropractic Association.
+For her service in the State Legislature, Ms. Lowenthal was named Legislator of the Year by the California Assisted Living Association, the California Association of Marriage and Family Therapists and the California Chiropractic Association, among many others.
+Her efforts on behalf of women and children, as well as her efforts in transportation and aging/long-term care, generated similar accolades.

-She earned a Bachelor’s Degree in Sociology from the University of Wisconsin and a Master’s Degree in Community and Clinical Psychology from California State University, Long Beach.
+She earned a Bachelor of Science in Sociology from the University of Wisconsin and a Master’s of Science in Community and Clinical Psychology from California State University, Long Beach.

 Bonnie Lowenthal lives in the Carroll Park neighborhood with her longtime partner, Evan Braude, an attorney and former Long Beach City Councilman.
 She has two adult children with her former husband, U.S. Rep. Alan Lowenthal, and four grandchildren.